-Then, know that not all plants are created equal.
-Do your research to learn about each species’ ideal watering schedule, temperature, drainage, and pruning.
-It will help to place plants with similar needs next to each other or in adjacent rows in your garden so that they receive similar treatment and sunlight.
+Not all plants are created equal – research each species’ ideal watering schedule, temperature, drainage, and pruning.
+It will help to place plants with similar needs next to each other or in adjacent rows in your garden so that they receive equal treatment and sunlight.

-If you yourself don’t have a green thumb, you can always try gardening crafts like our “Peanut in a Pot”!
-If you do, make sure to upload it to social media and tag Country Court so we can see your creations!
+If you don’t have a green thumb, you can always try gardening crafts like our “Peanut in a Pot”!
+If you do, upload it to social media and tag Country Court on Facebook and Twitter so we can see your creations!